 When your thoughts and behaviors conflict, you can examine that disparity and decide what to do about it.
 You might not have to do anything except recognize it.
 Just understanding what's happening may make you feel better.
 So in the exercise example above, you might decide that "Yes, I'm feeling cognitive dissonance, but I still want to stay on my fitness plan.
 These feelings are temporary anyway, and the benefits far outweigh the psychological discomfort."
 That recognition is important.
 Without it, you might try to resolve the disharmony by quitting your program or self-sabotaging in some other way.

 Standard cognitive-behavioral therapy can also encourage you to find new information that bridges the two incompatible elements.
 Your therapist can help you examine which of the behaviors and thoughts is most important to you.
 When you focus on what's important, the dissonance diminishes.

 Rational Living Therapy

-Rational Living Therapy (RLT) is a specific type of cognitive behavioral therapy.
-It's based on the fact that it's your thoughts about people and things that influences your feelings, not the people and things themselves.
-Like standard cognitive behavioral therapy, then, it focuses on changing unhelpful thoughts.
+Rational Living Therapy (RLT) is a specific type of cognitive-behavioral therapy.
+It's based on the idea that it's your thoughts about people and things that influence your feelings, not the people and things themselves.
+Like standard cognitive-behavioral therapy, RLT focuses on changing unhelpful thoughts.

 An RLT counselor can help you understand that feelings don't always reflect the truth.
-They use the Socratic Method and may also speed up the process through hypnotherapy.
-They can guide you in discovering that you can control your feelings by changing your thoughts.
-The therapist does this by asking you questions to help you discover things about your situations, feelings, thoughts, and behaviors that you've never realized before.
+They use the Socratic method and may even speed up the process through hypnotherapy.
+The therapist asks you questions designed to help you understand important aspects of situations, feelings, thoughts, and behaviors.
+Ultimately, they guide you to discover for yourself that you can control your feelings by changing your thoughts.
 With this newfound knowledge, you're ready to start making the necessary changes to improve your mental harmony.